Many AI Analysts, One Dataset: Navigating the Agentic Data Science Multiverse: Experimental Design

 Our framework generates and audits AI analyst-conducted analyses at scale.
 In each session, an AI analyst receives a dataset, a hypothesis, and a pre-specified estimand.
 It then makes its own analytic choices---including variable selection, model specification, and inference---before producing a structured report without any human oversight.
 A separate AI auditor evaluates each analysis for coherence and alignment with the study design, filtering runs with clear methodological failures (mis-specified estimands, invalid variable constructions, inappropriate inference).
 We repeat this across four LLMs and three datasets, including the well-known many-analyst study on soccer referees from \citet{silberzahn2018many}.

 Across all three datasets, AI analysts display wide dispersion in effect sizes, $p$-values, and binary support decisions; independent runs frequently reverse whether the hypothesis is judged supported (\Cref{fig:intro_fig}).
-Auditing filters invalid runs but does not eliminate the dispersion.
-And the dispersion is \emph{steerable}: changing the analyst persona or LLM systematically shifts the outcome distribution among judge-approved analyses.
+Auditing filters non-compliant runs, but does not eliminate the dispersion.
+The dispersion is \emph{steerable}: changing the analyst persona or LLM systematically shifts the outcome distribution even among judge-approved analyses.
 Comparing the most skeptical persona to the most confirmation-seeking yields support-rate differences of 34 to 66 percentage points across datasets.
+Crucially, the use of AI enables what human many-analyst studies cannot: controlled experimentation on the analysis process itself.
+By manipulating persona and model while holding all else fixed, we isolate the causal effect of these factors on conclusions---something observational human studies can only approximate.
+These results highlight a dual challenge for AI-assisted empirical science: when defensible analyses are cheap to generate, evidence becomes abundant and vulnerable to selective reporting; yet the same capability can make multiverse-style uncertainty quantification routine, turning analytic variability from a hidden liability into a visible, measurable quantity.